Agoric/documentation/main/ertp/ERTP-Guide/IssuersAndMints.md

   - [`issuer.split(payment, paymentAmountA)`](https://agoric.com/documentation/ertp/api/issuer.html#issuer-split-payment-paymentamounta)
     - Split a single payment into two new payments, A and B, according to the `paymentAmountA` argument's value.
+In other words, the result has A equal to `paymentAmountA` and B equal to the original `payment` minus `paymentAmountA'.
       The original `payment` argument is burned.
-If the original `payment` is a promise, the operation happens when  the promise resolves. **(tyg todo: Unclear how this splits "per the value of AmountA".
-In the redone example below, the original is 30 bucks and A is 10 bucks.
-Unclear whether the result is A with 10, as specified in the call and B with 20, the remainder when 10 is subtracted from 30, or if A is the original minus A's value and thus 20, leaving B as 10.
-Probably the former, but I want to be sure.)**
+If the original `payment` is a promise, the operation happens when  the promise resolves.
     - ```js
       const { mint, issuer, amountMath } = makeIssuerKit('bucks');
       const oldPayment = mint.mintPayment(amountMath.make(30));

       const [paymentA, paymentB] = issuer.split(oldPayment, amountMath.make(10));
-      // paymentA
+      // paymentA is 10 bucks, payment B is 20 bucks.
       ```
   - [`issuer.splitMany(payment, paymentAmountArray)`](https://agoric.com/documentation/ertp/api/issuer.html#issuer-splitmany-paymentamountarray)
     - Returns multiple payments in an array from splitting its single